-Some properties may appear greyed out.
+Some properties may appear in italic.
 These are properties that are not actually in the Gedcom file but are inferred when Ancestris opens the genealogy.

-Example : you can see below that the GIVN label for the first name, and the SURN label for the last name, are slightly greyed out.
+Example : you can see below that the GIVN label for the first name, and the SURN label for the last name, are in italic.
 They do not exist in the Gedcom file, but Ancestris derived them from the NAME label, which is in the Gedcom file.